Public Seminar: China’s Financial Future

-A curated collection of reports and insights on the 3rd Session of the 12th National People's
+A curated collection of reports and insights into the growth patterns of Asia's emerging economies.

 The Fung Global Institute is an independent think tank, based in Hong Kong, that generates and disseminates innovative business-relevant research on global issues from Asian perspectives.